You are hereTop-Fed DWC Cannabis Setup Guide - Bubbleponics

 As you can see from the bubbleponics diagram, the cannabis roots have unlimited access to the oxygenated, nutrient filled water, as well as plenty of access to the oxygen in the air.
 I have personally seen cannabis grow over 2-3 inches a day after being put into this sort of system when it is set up right.

-Therefore I personally use the Stealth Hydro nutrients when I'm growing cannabis with bubbleponics.
-That being said, you can use almost any hydroponic nutrients formulated for cannabis that don't have extra junk to clog the pumps, such as the General Hydroponics Nutrient System.
+You can use almost any hydroponic nutrients formulated for cannabis that don't have extra junk to clog the pumps, such as the General Hydroponics Nutrient System.

 Welcome, cannabis growers!